 Curuba is sometimes known as the “banana passionfruit” because of its yellow pulp with black seeds.
 It was initially exported only as pulp, but has since become so popular it is now sent whole to the USA, Europe and Japan.
 Curuba is full of powerful antioxidants known as proanthocyanidins, which help prevent against the damage caused by pollution and smoking.
 Curuba is usually eaten raw but it’s also delicious as a pie filling.

 Lulo is a tangy, citrus-like fruit.
 It boosts the immune system because it is full of Vitamin C, which stimulates white blood cell production (white blood cells defend against pathogens and infectious diseases).
 Colombia is lucky to grow lulo because it is a notoriously fragile fruit.
 It bruises very easily and is difficult to mass produce.
 It is one of Colombia’s favorite fruits for juices.
+In fact, in Cali there is a very famous juice called lulada, in which the main ingredient is lulo.

 The loquat or medlar fruit, nispero in Colombia, is yet another superfruit – said to have cancer fighting properties and to help maintain a healthy blood pressure.
 Nispero is also full of Vitamin A, which improves eye health and is good for teeth and bones too.
 Doctors are currently researching whether the fruit’s leaves can also help prevent skin cancer.
 Nispero can be eaten raw and it makes for an excellent juice or smoothie, but it’s also great as a jam or relish.